Chai Masala – how beautiful at dawn on cold mornings, in the evenings of cooler days, and at any time with friends and a biscuit.

 Jicama is a type of yam that is quite gorgeous.
 It is also called Mexican Yam and is delightful and refreshing when raw – not unlike an apple in texture and flavour.

 Just occasionally available in our Central Market, we grab them when we can.
 The shape is always intriguing.
-This evening there were Parsi Crudites with salt and spices, featuring Jicama and other vegetables with Celtic Sea Salt, Chilli Powder, Chaat Masala and my Kitchen Bench Podi – mainly home grown curry leaves and chillies at the moment.
+This evening there were Parsi Crudites with salt and spices, featuring Jicama, Green Mango and other vegetables with Celtic Sea Salt, Chilli Powder, Chaat Masala and my Kitchen Bench Podi – mainly home grown curry leaves and chillies at the moment.

-You might like to browse Jicama recipes, and our snacks here and here.
-Our favourite is Baked Chickpeas.
-Try other recipes with Chaat Masala: Chickpea (Channa) Chaat, Kachumber Salad and Channa Chaat on Kovalam Beach.
-Also Watermelon Salad, Borlotti Bean Chaat, Spicy Vegetable Sticks and Chickpeas and Young Ginger Salad.
+Are you looking for other recipes with Chaat Masala?
+Try Chickpea (Channa) Chaat, Kachumber Salad and Channa Chaat on Kovalam Beach.
+Also Watermelon Salad, Borlotti Bean Chaat, and Chickpeas and Young Ginger Salad.

 Continue reading “Vegetable Sticks with Spices | Kachi Tarkari | Indian Parsi Crudites”